ilanusse/rails-flytrap/README.md

 # Rails Flytrap

-Flytrap is an exception handler for Rails JSON APIs with the intended purpose of making error handling being very simple to handle.
+Flytrap is an exception handler for Rails JSON APIs with the intention of making error handling very simple.

 ## Installation